Are Your Bangs Causing Breakouts? The Answer Might Surprise You

-Because the T-Zone—which includes the forehead, between the eyebrows, and on top of the nose—is prone to over-producing oil, especially for those with oily or combination skin types, bangs—be they side-swept or blunt cut—end up blanketing that excess oil the same way tight workout clothes blanket sweat.
-This, when mixed with sweat, makeup, dead skin cells, and other impurities, becomes the perfect environment for clogged pores and…you guessed it, breakouts.
-The bangs essentially trap the dirt and grime onto skin, giving your pores no other choice but to get angry and stage a revolt.
-On top of that, if you’re not washing your hair everyday—and really, who does?–those oils and excess products from your hair come into the mix and can be an additional source of clogged pores.
-No bueno.
+The T-zone is the center area of your face that includes the forehead, between the eyebrows, the nose and center of the chin.
+The T-zone is prone to over-producing oil, especially for those with oily or combination skin types.
+The same way tight workout clothes trap and hold onto sweat, bangs also end up trapping that excess oil.
+This, when mixed with sweat, makeup, dead skin cells and other impurities, can become the perfect environment for clogged pores and potential breakouts.
+On top of that, if you’re not washing your hair everyday (and really, who does?), those oils in tandem with excess products from your hair can be an additional source of clogged pores.

 How to Get Rid of Breakouts on the Forehead

 While an oily T-zone, dirty hair and hair products can increase the chances of getting a breakout, you don’t need to grow out your bangs to have a clear complexion.
 Here are some things you can do to get rid of and avoid breakouts caused by your bangs altogether.